daithioc95/MS4/README.md

     -   Mobile info appearance
     -   Delete product defensive programming
     -   Product Sort selector
+    -   Quantity inout for add to bag feature
-Python
+-   Python
-Used python for the backend elements of the Website used to interact with the database and feed data depending on users’ interactions.
+    -   Python was used for the backend elements of the Website to interact with the database and feed data depending on users’ interactions.
-Used to integration with Django by creating the views for each app.
+It was also used to integration with Django by creating the views for each app.
 -	Django
     -   Allauth
     -   Crispyforms